-FRES Scout, is designed to deal with this potential weight growth, a clever move.
+FRES Scout is designed to deal with this potential weight growth, a clever move.

 Shaping or sloping can increase protection against direct fire and blast effects.

-The familiar sloped front and sides of armoured fighting vehicle is designed to increase the effective thickness of armour and present a glancing surface to projectiles.
+The familiar sloped front and sides of the armoured fighting vehicle is designed to increase the effective thickness of armour and present a glancing surface to projectiles.

-To protect against mines and buried IED’s V shaped hulls deflect the blast up and around the vehicle rather than providing a flat surface for the blast to act upon.
+To protect against mines and buried IED’s V-shaped hulls deflect the blast up and around the vehicle rather than providing a flat surface for the blast to act upon.